KadeLehman/inputvalidator/README.md

 ## Phone Number

-- Maximum of 32 characters per number.
-The program will deny the whole string if 33 or more characters are entered at once.
+- Maximum of 32 characters per phone number.
+The program will ignore any excess characters.
 - Accepts Arabic numeric characters, up to one "+", characters resembling "extension" (ext, x...), and up to 5 of a combination of these symbols: ().-/
-		Use regex to allow these things.
+- Deny 555 area code, and research other false numbers.
+		Use regex.
 		Print error based on failure.